 - project The project name. - provider The name of the secrets-provider to work with.
 Currently only kubernetes is supported. - secrets A list of secret names to delete.
-An empty list will delete all secrets assigned to this specific project. - delete_runtime(kind: str, label_selector: Optional[str] = None, force: bool = False, grace_period: Optional[int] = None)
+An empty list will delete all secrets assigned to this specific project.

-Deprecated use delete_runtime_resources() (with kind filter) instead
+Deprecated use delete\runtime\resources() (with kind filter) instead